Edge-Web-Apps/laravel-utm-parameter/README.md

 ### Middleware Configuration

-Once the package is installed, you need to add the UtmParameters middleware to your Laravel application.
+Once the package is installed, you can add the UtmParameters middleware to your Laravel application.
 Open the `bootstrap/app.php` file and append the `UtmParameters::class` inside the web-group.

 ```php
 # Laravel 11